A Struggling Edmonton Oiler Fanatic Junkie

 Unfortunately I am not that type of bandwagon fan, although I truly wish I was.

 It was the Wayne Gretzky-less Oilers Stanley Cup Champions lead by Mark Messier and MVP Bill Ranford.
 Of course, I did not know these things at the time.
 The cup had just been won when I decided to become a fan, so I would actually miss that entire dynasty by about a month.
 I would become a team geek, and I would learn everything about them.
 Hockey was a religion to me from that summer and all through my teens where I would study record books and stats guides.
 I would order the Oilers Official Guide every year through the mail.
 I knew everything about that hockey team that a kid could learn.
 I can still tell you Wayne Gretzky’s playing weight… His stats, nearly season by season… Grant Fuhr’s birthday… Paul Coffey’s junior numbers with the Kitchener Rangers for the year he was drafted and what position he was selected in the draft.
 I studied the hockey cards I collected.
 Petr Klima wore jersey #85 because that was the year he left Czechoslovakia.
 Esa Tikkanen was my hero and had two 78 point seasons.
 Other kids at school teased me because I was such a big Tikkanen fan that I had liquid papered his name on one of my school binders that I had drawn a massive Oiler symbol on.
 Jason Arnott was drafted seventh overall in 1993, was only five years older than me and seemed like he could have been a cool older brother.
 The Oilers were my team.
-I only wore hats with the Oiler logo on them.
-When I would buy a new one, I would proudly hang the one I had been wearing on the wall in my room.
+I only hats I would wear had the Oiler logo on them.
+When I would buy a new Oiler hat, I would proudly hang the one I had been wearing on the wall in my room.
 I had a velcro Oilers wallet until I was about 20.
 Bouncers in bars would look at my blue children’s wallet and laugh at me when they would check my ID in bars.
 I had Oiler floor-mats in my car until I was 23.
 It is amazing that girls liked me.

 Just thinking about what I have written in the paragraph above makes me think I sound like I was a super-geek.
 Maybe I was.
 All I know is that I was a dedicated Edmonton Oiler hockey fanatic.
 I had two buddies at school that were in as deep as me.
 We were a click.
 Other kids teased us about our hockey team because we showcased our fandom.
 And they teased us that our hockey team sucked.
 The problem was that it was true… It takes time to learn enough to become a superfan, and by the time we had it all together it was about 1994 and we were truly cheering for a lousy hockey team.
 We were cheering for a team in a re-build.
 I still am.